What is digital transformation, and why is it non-negotiable in 2026?

 Find projects that are:

-- Low cost but high impact (e.g., customer service chatbot, online appointment booking)
+- Low cost, high impact (customer service chatbot, online appointment booking)

 - Fast to implement (1–4 weeks)

-- Visibly impactful, creating momentum for further change
+- Visibly impactful, building momentum for further change

-Do not roll out changes to the entire organization at once.
-Select one department or process for a pilot:
+Do not roll out organization-wide at once.
+Pick one department or process for a pilot:

 - Document lessons learned